 Now, any German company which has experience cultivating plants that require unique care and processing methods can apply for the cannabis cultivation permit.
 During processing, the cannabis plants and seeds are required to meet European Union cultivation standards.
 Failing which, they will be considered as full-blown narcotics under the law, and the cultivating companies will be prosecuted under the Narcotic Drugs Act.

 However, cannabis which meets such requirements can be used to produce CBD products like oil, vapes and extracts.
+Read More: The legality of CBD oil in your country

 The Legalisation of Tetrahydrocannabinol (THC)